slachterman-g/caip-tfx/infrastructure/environments/development/README.md

 ```

 ## Creating database users and service account credentials
 For security reasons the Terraform configuration did not create any security resources.
-In this step, you manually create the required database users and service account credentials.
+In this step, you manually create the required database users and service account credentials and configure them as Kubernetes secrets.

 1. Using Cloud Console or the `gcloud` command create the MySQL `'root'@'%'` user.
 Do not use an empty password.
 1. Using Cloud Console or the `gcloud` command create and download the JSON type private key for the KFP service account.